Veiko Sepp joins Levira as Executive Vice President of Sales and Member of the Board

-Before joining Levira, Sepp worked 22 years for technology company Ericsson, where he managed its Baltic subsidiaries and, for four years, developed new business with North-East Asian transport, energy and media companies.
+Before joining Levira, Sepp worked for 22 years for technology company Ericsson, where he managed its Baltic subsidiaries and, for four years, developed new business with North-East Asian transport, energy, and media companies.

 Levira is a digital services provider and technology partner to companies whose business depends on technologies and who wish to involve a professional service provider that can offer the necessary solutions.
-Levira produces TV content, helps media services providers design TV channels and ensures that programmes are on the air 24 hours a day, 365 days a year.
+Levira produces TV content, helps media services providers design TV channels, and ensures that programs are on the air 24 hours a day, 365 days a year.

-Levira is the main TV and radio network operator in Estonia, and owns one of the largest data centres in Estonia.
+Levira is the main TV and radio network operator in Estonia and owns one of the largest data centers in Estonia.

 Levira’s customers are international and regional IT companies and media service providers.